 - Collective, cross-industry workshops that explore in depth shared challenges with regard to business and human rights.

-The workshops are run twice a year, jointly with the Corporate Social Responsibility Initiative at the Harvard Kennedy School.
+The workshops are run twice a year, jointly with the Corporate Responsibility Initiative at the Harvard Kennedy School.
 We produce a range of public outputs from these workshops, summarizing key points, practical approaches and lessons learned, which are available under Program Resources on the right hand side of this page (or via the Shift Resources section).

 In 2012, our workshops focused on the challenges in embedding respect for human rights throughout a company, and on respecting rights in global supply chains.
 In 2013, they explored the implications of bringing a human rights lens to stakeholder engagement, and creative ways for companies to build and use leverage to prevent and address human rights risks.
 In 2014, our workshops addressed the role of remedy and grievance mechanisms under the corporate responsibility to respect human rights, as well as human rights due diligence in high-risk circumstances.
 In 2015 they looked at the role of formal human rights reporting and brought the lens of the UN Guiding Principles to bear on three leading human rights issues: the nexus between forced and migrant labor, land-related impacts, and privacy-related impacts.
+In 2016 we returned to the topic of embedding, this time with a focus on participants sharing experiences and learning.

 Shift periodically produces other resources that bring together the wider learning from this work to make it publicly available.